EGJSERVICES/EGJ-SERVICES-GROUP/README.md

     <div class="faqcontainer">
       <div class="faqitem">
         <h3>What services do you provide?</h3>
-        <p>We offer material transportation, on site deliveries, and excavation services.
-We handle aggregates, dirt, sand, trash, C&amp;D, and hourly projects.</p>
+        <p>We offer material transportation, on site deliveries, and excavation services—handling aggregates, dirt, sand, trash, C&amp;D, and more.</p>
       </div>
       <div class="faqitem">
         <h3>Why choose us?</h3>
-        <p>We are the trusted partner for construction projects in South Florida with decades of experience and cutting-edge technology.</p>
+        <p>With decades of experience and cutting-edge equipment, we are the trusted partner for construction projects in South Florida.</p>
       </div>
       <div class="faqitem">
         <h3>How can I get a quote?</h3>